Enalmada/next-reason-boilerplate/README.md

 This project builds on the amazing foundation of RAN Toolkit https://www.rantoolkit.com If for some reason you don't want to use Next, consider https://github.com/ivan-aksamentov/reactlandia-bolerplate-lite

+Setup:
+- devcert will ask for a certificate password to enable https in local dev mode.
+Run the first `npm run dev` in a normal terminal...editor like Intellij may hide the one time password prompt from you.
+- you need to run this for reason-apollo typesafe query checks: `yarn send-introspection-query https://api.graph.cool/simple/v1/cj5geu3slxl7t0127y8sity9r
+`

 Install it and run:

 ```bash